austinhawthorne/nile-readiness-test/README.md

   - Will try the default DNS servers for Nile.
   - If that fails, will prompt for a user specified DNS server to use.
 - NTP Reachability
+  - Will run a test to sync with default Nile defined NTP servers
 - DHCP Server Reachability
   - Will run a synthetic test against a user defined DHCP server, from the defined client subnet
 - RADIUS Reachability